jawerty/AlienFeed/README.md

 ![Alt text](/public/pic4.png)

 If you want to open up a link, use the '-o or --open' arguments.
+An example is below.

 ```
 $ alienfeed pics -o 3